 - Percentage of premium paid (a charge based upon each premium paid, it may be lower once the contract has been in force for a certain amount of years or if total premium payments reach a certain amount)

-Be sure to ask your retirement advisor or insurance company the right questions to determine any potential fees.
+Be sure to ask an independent retirement advisor or insurance company the right questions to determine any potential fees.
 Otherwise purchasing the wrong annuity can turn into a nightmare of disappointment.
+Be wary of “safe money” reviews and other pitches that seem too good to be true, both on the Internet and offline.

 Annuity Alert Solutions